 Contact lenses are considered elective when the user’s vision correction could be treated with eyeglasses, but instead they select the convenience of contact lenses.
 In most cases, vision insurance will only cover one or the other (eyeglasses OR contact lenses) during a benefit period.

-Is my comprehensive eye exam all I’ll need to order contacts?
+Is my vision care exam all I’ll need to order contacts?

 If you decide you’d like contact lenses instead of eyeglasses, your doctor will perform a contact lens fit/evaluation.
 This evaluation is necessary yearly, as your doctor needs to be sure that the contact lens is resting properly on your eye and that there have been no changes in the fit.